LOVAT-compliance/vatcompliance-api-docs/README.md

 ### Invoice API

 The Invoice Feed API allows merchants to upload invoice data in real-time or in bulk.
-Invoice data flows automatically and securely into Lovat, enabling businesses to generate, manage, and track invoices efficiently.
+Invoice data flows automatically and securely into Lappa, enabling businesses to generate, manage, and track invoices efficiently.

 #### Endpoints